The feminists who want Armenians and Azerbaijanis to forgive each other

 In 2020, also in response to the war, Minasyan co-founded the Women’s Agenda, an NGO that uplifts and empowers women in Armenia to engage in peace work.

-In the war two years ago, more than 5,000 soldiers from both sides died after a bloody six-week face-off that resulted in Azerbaijan regaining control of Nagorno-Karabakh and the seven districts surrounding it, which Armenia had controlled since winning the first war in the 1990s.
+More than 5,000 soldiers from both sides died two years ago after a bloody six-week face-off that resulted in Azerbaijan regaining control of Nagorno-Karabakh and the seven districts surrounding it, which Armenia had controlled since winning the first war in the 1990s.

-Six months later, Azerbaijani forces were illegally stationed in Armenia’s southern part of Syunik, and have remained there ever since.
-In recent weeks, a ceasefire agreed upon on 13 September 2022 has been violated daily for almost a fortnight, with both Armenia and Azerbaijan accusing each other of opening fire first.
+Six months later, Azerbaijani forces were illegally stationed in Armenia’s southern Syunik region, and have remained there ever since.
+In recent weeks, a ceasefire agreed on 13 September has been violated every day for almost a fortnight, with both Armenia and Azerbaijan accusing each other of opening fire first.
 The European Union deployed a group of 40 civilian observers – who have so far made no comment on the violations – to monitor the Armenian side of the border.

 “Speaking about peace in Armenia now is a bit challenging because you don’t know what kind of security challenges you might face,” Minasyan said.
 “It’s already been hard to talk about feminism, but when these two are combined, it gets even more sensitive.”